bluenote-1577/skani/README.md

 skani triangle genome1.fa genom2.fa genome3.fa --full-matrix
 ```

-`triangle` outputs a lower-triangular matrix in phyllip format.
+`triangle` outputs a lower-triangular matrix in [phyllip format](https://mothur.org/wiki/phylip-formatted_distance_matrix/).
 It avoids doing n^2 computations and only does n(n-1)/2 computations as opposed to `dist`.

 `triangle` loads all genome indices into memory.
 For doing comparisons on massive data sets, see the Advanced section for suggestions on reducing memory cost.

 ## Output

 If the resulting aligned fraction for the two genomes is < 15% for ANI or 5% for AAI, no output is given.
-This can be changed, see the -h options.
+This can be changed, see the `--min-aligned-fraction` option.

 **In practice, this means that only genomes with > ~82% ANI and > ~60% AAI are output** with default parameters.